anskarl/LoMRF/doc/2_inference.md

   * (Optionally) The atomic signatures (identities) that define predicates with [Open-world assumption](https://en.wikipedia.org/wiki/Open-world_assumption) ('-owa' option).
   By default, all non-evidence predicates have Open-world assumption.

-### Inference using the `lomrf` commmand-line tool
+### Inference using the `lomrf` command-line tool

-To demonstrate the usage of LoMRF from commmand-line interface, assume that we have one knowledge base file, named as `theoy.mln`, and one evidence file, named as `evidence.db`.
+To demonstrate the usage of LoMRF from command-line interface, assume that we have one knowledge base file, named as `theoy.mln`, and one evidence file, named as `evidence.db`.

 In our example knowledge-base we have the following predicates: